 Author Archives: Emily Gainer

-The awards will be presented at the SOA Annual Meeting business meeting which will be held on Friday, May 17, 2024 at Capital University in Bexley, Ohio.
-Applications are due by March 18, 2024.
+The awards will be presented at the SOA Annual Meeting business meeting which will be held on Friday, May 16, 2025, at the University of Toledo in Toledo, Ohio.
+Deadline to apply has been extended to March 8, 2025.
+Deadline to apply is March 1, 2025.

 The scholarship consists of registration to the SOA annual meeting (including lunch), a one-year SOA membership, and a $100 travel stipend.
 Awardees are required to submit a photograph and write about their experience for publication in the Ohio Archivist newsletter.